 The spine of the Rockfish contains venoms that they insert instantly into the bloodstream.
 It helps them capture their food and prevent predators from eating them.

-If you accidentally step on these fishes or prick yourself with their spine, you should seek immediate help to get you to the hospital and get some anti-venom.
+If you accidentally step on these fishes or prick yourself with their spine on top of the skin, you should seek immediate help to get you to the hospital and get some anti-venom.

 So when preparing the Rockfish, make sure to wear gloves.
 Not the gloves made out of threads, but gloves made out of rubber to prevent pricking yourself with the fish.

-Once you have removed the spine, fillet the fish by running a filleting knife from the tail.
+Once you have removed the spine and skin, fillet the fish by running a filleting knife from the tail.
 Leave the bones out and get all the meat that you can from the fish.

 Pat the fish fillet down with a paper towel.
 This will absorb the water that you used to clean the fish so that the seasoning will seep right into the meat without the water blocking it.